findingcorey1/Obsidian/ASIA 1125/Midterm/Midterm 1.md

 		1. Heaven represented supreme divine force (what Di was for Shang) – similar to the concept of cosmos
 	5. Zhou set an example for all succeeding dynasties, who would claim they had defeated the previous dynasty not because of superior strength but because their supreme deity, Heaven, had willed them to do so
 	6. recognized only patrilineal primogeniture as legal
+	7. T==he zhou became the last of the three ancient dynasties Xia, Shang and Zhou==
 18. Spring and Autumn Period  (Early Civilizations and States Xia, Shang and Zhou)
 	1. Zhou period was split into two halves(
 		1. Spring and Autumn period (770-481 BCE),